nkeilbart/colabfit-cli/README.md

 # colabfit-cli
-Provides a CLI for interfacing with data present on the ColabFit Exchange
+Provides a CLI for querying/downloading data present on the [ColabFit Exchange] (https://colabfit.org).